 SoIN’s holiday guide for food, drinks and entertainment

-Scents of fresh pine, burning cedar and cinnamon spices will soon fill the air.
+Scents of fresh pine, roasting cedar and cinnamon spices will soon fill the air.
 It’s the time of year for holidays.
 Turkey and ham dinners become the norm.
 Charlestown Christmas City and local Jingle Walks are great standards whether you live here and will be hosting family members or you are visiting from another city.

 Want something a little different this season?
-Check out our holiday fun guide and make this holiday season legendary.
+Check out our fun guide and make this holiday season legendary.

 Give them Cheer